vcfvct/aws-exam/azure.md

   * `Application settings` under `Configuration` defines environment variables for the app.
   * `general settings` under `Configuration` has some common settings like stack/runtime-version/tls etc.
   * auto-scale by 1. metric(cpu/memory/disk-queue/http-queue/data-numberOfBytes in or out) min-duration 5 minutes or 2. schedule.
+  * Standard Service Plan+ can do automatic scaling of, not Free-Shared or Basic plan.
 * [WebJobs](https://docs.microsoft.com/en-us/azure/app-service/webjobs-create) is a feature of Azure `App Service` that enables you to run a program or script in the same instance as a web app, API app, or mobile app.
 There is no additional cost to use WebJobs
   * WebJobs is not yet supported for App Service on Linux.(As of Aug 2022)
   * Continuous WebJob: keep running, on *all* instances